 By Liz Ellwood (Mother through Egg Donation and Co-Founder and Director at Fertility Match Canada)

-I want to respectfully respond to the article written by Dr. Caroline Dunne of Pacific Centre for Reproductive Medicine (PCRM) out of Burnaby, British Columbia entitled “5 things you probably didn’t know about donor eggs” for Today’s Parent.
+I want to respectfully respond to the article written by Dr. Caitlin Dunne of Pacific Centre for Reproductive Medicine (PCRM) out of Burnaby, British Columbia entitled “5 things you probably didn’t know about donor eggs” for Today’s Parent.
 I have some genuine concerns with the information provided.
 While we have great respect for the physicians at this fertility centre and have heard good things about Dr. Dunne, there is false information in this article, and we think it is important to breakdown the misconceptions for Intended Parent, Egg Donors and Fertility Centres.
 The first two points Dr. Dunne mentions in her article are particularly misleading and the information she provides to support them is not accurate.

 1. You can’t pay a woman for her eggs

 The prohibition is against the “purchase” of eggs from an Egg Donor.
 However, reimbursing a Donor’s expenses related to an Egg Donation is not illegal, and encompasses expenses beyond the “medications and travel costs” Dr. Dunne alludes to.
 Based on the Assisted Human Reproduction Act (AHRA) referenced in Dr. Dunne’s article, a Donor can be reimbursed for her expenses related to the egg donation.